TheRealKasumi/NikoLight/documentation/build.md

 ## Assemble the LEDs

 First of all you should make sure to have the correct number of cases and LEDs.
-Also it's recommended that you have an exact plan where you want to place the LEDs, how many of them and what the wire lengths are.
+Also it's recommended that you have an good idea of where you want to place the LEDs, how many and what the wire lengths are.
-It will save a lot of trouble to do a good planing beforehand.
+It will save a lot of trouble to do good planning prior.

 Building the "light injectors" is pretty straightforward.
 All you need to do is to connect the LEDs with the wires, pay attention to the wire lengths and then push them into their case.
-The LED's are connected like shown in the following picture.
+The LEDs are connected like shown in the following picture.
 Pay attention to the polarity and everything will work out fine.

 ![LED Connection](media/planning/led-chain.png)